 Firstly you’ll visit Kinkakuji temple which is one of the most popular tourist attractions in Japan.
 This temple is covered in gold and has previously burned down multiple times, repeatedly being restored to its former glory every time.
 The surroundings add to the natural beauty of this structure – overlooking the lake this is definitely a place to get a few pictures!

 From here you’ll make your way to the Ryoanji temple where you’ll find the famous Zen rock garden.
 The exact date the garden was created, as well as its purpose, is unknown and has puzzled people for generations.
 However, it is interesting to note that, when looking at the stone structures, at least one rock is always hidden no matter where you stand.
 You’ll also take in the UNESCO world heritage site of the Tenryuji temple which is said to have the oldest gardens in the whole of Kyoto, dating as far back as the 14th century.

 Today is the day you must say goodbye to your fellow travellers and make your way to the airport for your flight home.
-Optionally, you can choose to add on a couple of nights either staying in a Zen monastery or in Hiroshima.
+Optionally, you can join the Himeji-Benesse-Hiroshima Extension.
+Enquire for more details.